REG 10.05.15 – Sponsored Awards -Effort Reporting Through TEARS (The Employee Activity Reporting System)

 3. RESPONSIBILITIES

-3.1.2 Producing effort reports on a periodic basis and distributing them to the colleges for employee review and certification;
+3.1.2 Produce and distribute periodic effort reports to the colleges for employee review and certification;

-3.1.3 Retaining all certified effort reports for audit purposes;
+3.1.3 Retain all certified effort reports for audit purposes;

-3.1.4 Monitoring College responsibilities related to effort reporting to ensure University compliance;
+3.1.4 Monitor college responsibilities related to effort reporting to ensure university compliance;

-3.1.5 Providing assistance to College business officers, College TEARS coordinators and University employees with effort reports; and,
+3.1.5 Assist college business officers, TEARS coordinators and university employees with effort reports; and

 3.2 College Responsibilities

-3.2.1 Establishing personnel actions for monthly-paid employees in the University payroll system on a timely, prospective basis to ensure accurate payroll charges to sponsored projects based on actual work activities to be performed by employees.
+3.2.1 Establish personnel actions for monthly-paid employees in the university payroll system on a timely, prospective basis to ensure accurate payroll charges to sponsored projects based on actual work activities to be performed by employees.

-3.2.2 Ensuring that employees working on sponsored projects as part of the University’s cost sharing commitment and employees spending significant amounts of time on sponsored projects are scheduled to receive effort reports.
+3.2.2 Ensure that employees working on sponsored projects as part of the university’s cost sharing commitment and employees spending significant amounts of time on sponsored projects are scheduled to receive effort reports.

-3.2.3 The timely review, adjustment and certification of effort reports in compliance with Federal deadlines.
+3.2.3 Ensure the timely review, adjustment and certification of effort reports in compliance with federal deadlines.
 Ninety (90) days are allowed after the end of each TEARS survey period for the review, adjustment and certification of effort.

-3.2.4 Coordinating retroactive payroll adjustments affecting sponsored projects or other pay sources for subject employees with the effort certification process to ensure that all adjustments to effort reports and related payroll charges are completed within the ninety (90)-day period allowed for changes.
+3.2.4 Coordinate retroactive payroll adjustments affecting sponsored projects or other pay sources for employees subject to the effort certification process to ensure that all adjustments to effort reports and related payroll charges are completed within the ninety (90)-day period allowed for changes.

-3.2.5 Monitoring and maintaining committed levels of effort on sponsored projects.
+3.2.5 Monitor and maintain committed levels of effort on sponsored projects.

 4. EMPLOYEES SUBJECT TO EFFORT REPORTING